HomeLatest NewsTelecomAirtel signs 3-year managed services deal with Ericsson

 Airtel signs 3-year managed services deal with Ericsson

-New Delhi — Bharti said it has renewed agreement with to provide pan-India managed network operations through Ericsson Operations Engine.
+New Delhi — Bharti said it has renewed agreement with Ericsson to provide pan-India managed operations through Ericsson Operations Engine.

 The three-year deal will see Airtel launching Ericsson Operation Engine during 2020.
-Ericsson will deploy the latest automation, machine learning and (AI) technologies to enhance Airtel's mobile network performance and customer experience.
-Ericsson will also manage Airtel's network operations centre and field maintenance activities across India.
+Ericsson will deploy the latest automation, machine learning and artificial intelligence (AI) technologies to enhance Airtel’s network performance and customer experience.
+Ericsson will also manage Airtel’s network operations centre and field maintenance activities across India.

 Ericsson will also provide Network Optimization Services, combining multi-vendor networks expertise with its state-of-the-art machine learning/AI-enabled Cognitive Software Suite.
 This will deliver a better customer experience and ensure a superior return from Airtel’s deployed network assets.